-More recently, on February 4, 2015, the Chairman of the FCC released a fact sheet describing his proposed new rules.
-The FCC Chairman proposes to reclassify wireline and wireless broadband services as Title II common carrier services, and asserts legal authority to regulate broadband service offered by ISPs under Title II, Title III, and Section 706 of the Telecommunications Act.
-In an effort to protect consumers and edge providers, the new rules would prohibit ISPs from engaging in blocking, throttling, and paid prioritization, and the existing transparency rules would be enhanced.
-Reasonable network management activities would remain permitted.
-For the first time, the FCC would have authority to hear complaints and take enforcement action if it determines that the interconnection of ISPs are not just and reasonable, or if ISPs fail to meet a new general obligation not to harm consumers or edge providers.
-The Chairman has proposed forbearing from certain Title II regulation, such as rate regulation, tariffs and last-mile unbundling.
-He does not propose assessment of USF fees on broadband at this time.
-On February 26, 2015 the FCC adopted the Chairman's proposal to establish additional rules to reclassify and regulate broadband services.
-We expect there will be legal challenges filed by several different broadband providers, and possibly others, the success of which depends on numerous factors.
+On February 26, 2015, in response to the D.C.
+Circuit's ruling, the FCC adopted an order imposing new rules to reclassify and regulate broadband Internet access services.
+The Order reclassifies wireline and wireless broadband services as Title II common carrier services, and asserts legal authority to regulate broadband service offered by ISPs under Title II, Title III, and Section 706 of the Telecommunications Act.
+In an effort to protect consumers and edge providers, new rules promulgated under the Order would prohibit ISPs from engaging in blocking, throttling, and paid prioritization, and the existing transparency/disclosure rules would be enhanced.
+For the first time, under this Order the FCC has authority to hear complaints and take enforcement actions if it determines that the interconnection of ISPs are not just and reasonable, or if ISPs fail to meet a new general obligation not to harm consumers or edge providers.
+The Order forbears from (at least for now) certain Title II regulation, such as rate regulation, tariffs and last-mile unbundling.
+The Order does not propose assessment of USF fees on broadband at this time.
+The Order has been appealed by multiple parties, but the rules are currently in effect (except for the expanded disclosure requirements, which will not become effective until they receive approval from the Office of Management and Budget).
+The Order could have a material adverse effect on our business and results of operations.
 There are also legislative proposals in Congress to preempt the Chairman's proposed "utility-style" regulation, while still addressing many of the underlying concerns.
-We do not know at the current time if the new regulations proposed by the Chairman will go into effect, nor do we know how they would be administered, but they could adversely affect the potential development of advantageous relationships with Internet content providers.
-Rules or statutes increasing the regulation of our Internet services could limit our ability to efficiently manage our networks and respond to operational and competitive challenges.
+We do not know at the current time if the new regulations will survive judicial review, nor do we know how they would be administered if they do, but they could adversely affect the potential development of advantageous relationships with Internet content providers.
+Rules or statutes increasing the regulation of our Internet services could limit our ability to efficiently manage our networks and res